Burns and Scalds

 “Injuries are Predictable and Preventable”

-Children are particularly vulnerable to burns because their skin is thinner than an adult’s skin.
-A child’s skin burns 4 times more quickly and deeply than an adult’s at the same temperature.
+Children are at high risk for burns because their skin is thinner than an adult’s skin.
+A child’s skin burns four times more quickly and deeply than an adult’s at the same temperature.

 What Can I Do?

 - Keep your child away from hot liquids

 - Reduce the hot water temperature in your home - lower the hot water tank to 49C.

 - Keep your child safety out of the way when cooking

 - Use a cup with a tight fitting lid, like a travel mug.

 - Keep cords from your kettle and other appliances out of your child’s reach.